Overgaden Oven Vandet 54–56: 17th and early 18th century

 The site was originally part of a large lot owned by the crown.
 In 1641, it was ceded to Peder Gregersen.
 The property was listed as No. 96 in Christianshavn Quarter in Copenhagen's first cadastre of 1689 and was at that time owned by Hans Nansen the Younger (1635-1713).
-He was active in trade on Iceland.
+He was active in trade in Iceland.
 On 27 December 1670, he was appointed as member of Kommercekollegiet.
-In 1671, he wwas also appointed as a member of Admiralitetskollegiet.
-In 1688, he was appointed as president of Copenhagen.
+In 1671, he was also appointed as a member of Admiralitetskollegiet.
+In 1688, he was appointed as the president of Copenhagen.

 The large property continued all the way to Bådsmandstsræde in the northeast and Dronningensgade in the southeast.
-It is unclear when the first buildings were constructed, but an old glass manufactory is mentioned in 1708 and the property was home to a family of four people prior to the Copenhagen Fire of 1728.
+It is unclear when the first buildings were constructed, but an old glass manufactory is mentioned in 1708, and the property was home to a family of four people before the Copenhagen Fire of 1728.
 They were joined by nine families with a total of 53 family members who had been left homeless by the devastating fire on the other side of the harbour.